 Contact : 972-521-3366

-Considering the public health emergency situation in DFW area due to COVID-19 outbreak and the importance of social distancing, we have come up with the few guidelines for doctor visits and existing allergy shot patient visits.
+Considering the public health emergency situation in DFW area due to COVID-19 outbreak and the importance of social distancing the following guidelines are being implemented for doctor visits and existing allergy shot and biologic patient visits.

-These were developed based on the recommendations from American Academy of Allergy, Asthma and Immunology (AAAAI) and CDC and considering the fact that we have many patients with immune-deficiencies, chronic lung conditions, and elderly patients who are at high risk if exposed to COVID-19 virus.
-Following are the guidelines -
+These were developed based on the recommendations from American Academy of Allergy, Asthma and Immunology (AAAAI), CDC and in accordance with the rules of Texas Medical Board.
+Please note that we have many patients with immune-deficiencies, chronic lung conditions, and elderly patients who are at high risk if exposed to COVID-19 virus.

 1. For patients who may have been exposed to COVID19 coronavirus (air travel within the last 14 days or exposure to someone under investigation or diagnosed with coronavirus) and have fever over 100.4, body aches, fatigue, cough, shortness of breath, cold like symptoms should call their PCP or go to the ER.
 Please call the ER before you go in, so they are prepared.
 There is no testing available for coronavirus in our clinic and please do not come in.